./ahmedhashim

 • Branches for larger changes

-• Overview of the projects history
+• An overview of the project’s history

-Bare Origins
+Bare origins

 Since git is decentralized, you can set your origin repo to pretty much any kind of file storage location.
 My projects all begin on an external hard drive /dev/sdc1 which is mounted to /media/lab on my machine.